-We thought it’d be fun to take on this challenge together so we said fuck it, and now we’re doing it.
+We thought it’d be fun to take on this challenge together so we said hell with it, and now we’re doing it.
 The challenge is that we both hit at least 50,000 words on a brand new novel that we are not allowed to start until September 1.
 End date is last day of September.
-I haven’t looked, but it fucking better be 31 days long.
+I haven’t looked, but it better be 31 days long.

 We’re both hoping to publish said novel in 2014.